kaabir/kaabir.github.io/_pages/about.md

 - 2018.02: **[Runner Up]** Inter college project on real-time data acquisition and actuation system to mitigate incidents in various environments.

 # 📖 Conferences
-- *2024.10:*  Selected for Poster Presentation at **The Cytoskeleton as Active Matter - 818.
-WE-Heraeus-Seminar** in Physikzentrum Bad Honnef, Germany
+- *2024.10:*  Poster Presentation in **The Cytoskeleton as Active Matter - 818.
+WE-Heraeus-Seminar** at Physikzentrum Bad Honnef, Germany